UXVirtual/aframe-test/README.md

 *   To run the built in web-server run the following from the root of the repository:

     ```
-    npm run serve
+    npm start
     ```

     Then browse to [http://localhost:9090](http://localhost:9090) to view.
+Source maps are enabled during development to make it easier to debug issues reported in the console.

 *   To do a build for distribution online run the following from the root of the repository: